thumbnail image

 The Backstory

 One sweltering Paraguayan summer night, I stashed my 3G hotspot up in the rafters over my bed.
 It was the only internet signal I could get.
-Sweating in bed, I found an article about Singing Frogs Farm in California and how they were still thriving despite being in the peak of the drought in 2014.
-Most other big farms were at risk of crop failure, but Singing Frogs argued that removing tillage from the farm drastically improves a farm's resilience against drought and climate change.
-They believed that no-till farming dramatically improves soil health with the added benefits that it also sequesters atmospheric carbon in the soil, brings bees back to the landscape, and leads to bigger and more nutrient-dense vegetables.
-They were proving in real time that small farms could do pretty much everything better than large-scale farms.
+Sweating in bed, I found an article about Singing Frogs Farm in California.
+It was 2014 and many big farms were at risk of crop failure due to drought, but Singing Frogs was thriving.
+They claimed that removing tillage from their farm had drastically improved their resilience to drought and other impacts of climate change.
+They were some of the earliest pioneers in the organic, no-till farming movement and were proving that ecological farming practices could dramatically improve soil health.
+Oh, and by the way, this style of farming also sequesters atmospheric carbon in the soil, brings native bees back to the farm, and produces better-tasting and more nutrient-dense vegetables.
+Suffice it to say, the seed of my interest in farming was planted.

-In 2016, Julie and I interned on two West Coast farms.
-The first was the Kern Family Farm in the mountains near Yosemite.
-The second was Mountain Cloud Farm in Clark Fork, Idaho.
-We then moved to Shanghai to live near Julie's extended family and to work as teachers.
-Our goal was to save enough money teaching to buy land and start a farm somewhere in the states.
-We taught in Shanghai for four years before finally meeting that savings goal.
+In the spring of 2016, Julie and I interned on two small farms to get a more intensive farming experience, one in California near Yosemite and the other in northern Idaho.
+The first farm showed us the financial hardship that can come with farming, but the second, Mountain Cloud Farm, convinced us that our vision was attainable.
+That summer we relocated to Shanghai to be near Julie's extended family.
+We set a goal to save enough money as teachers to buy land and start a farm somewhere in the United States.
+We taught in Shanghai for four years before finally meeting our savings goal.

 In 2018, I learned about Neversink Farm in upstate New York.
 Conor Crickmore had taken small-farm efficiency to a whole new level.
-I immediately signed up for the Neversink Farm online course and began studying every single detail of Conor's greenhouses and his efficient management systems.
+I immediately signed up for the Neversink Farm online course and began studying every detail of Conor's growing systems and his art of minimalist farm efficiency.

 • Our Growing Methods

 Banford Road Farm is a regenerative, no-till, human-powered farm.
 We are laser-focused on soil health and work to maintain ecological balance all across the property.
 We have one acre of vegetable production carved out inside of eight acres of woods.
-Data drives our land regeneration through the use of a Haney soil test that verifies that we are in fact increasing subsurface carbon and building organic matter over time.
+Lab data drives our soil regeneration through the use of a Haney soil test that verifies that we are in fact increasing subsurface carbon and building organic matter over time.

 Disturb the soil as little as possible